 Arrive in Arona on the southern shores of Lago Maggiore and immediately be enchanted.
 Stroll along the waterfront, admiring the towering Rocca Borromeo across the water.
-Pause for a caffè or gelato in Piazza del Popolo then meandering the shopping street, via Cavour.
+Pause for a caffè or gelato in Piazza del Popolo then meander the shopping street, via Cavour.
 It is not too early to find a perfect gift for someone special or a memento for yourself.
 Or maybe visit the Sacro Monte di San Carlo and the St Charles Colossus to get amazing views and see where we row.
 Enjoy a delicious welcome dinner, meet your guides and support team and get an orientation to the trip.

 It’s a short ferry trip across to Angera where we find our boats and head out for our first row on this Italy rowing tour.
 This southernmost arm of Lago Maggiore is the most intimate part of the lake, where Lombardy to the east and Piedmont to the west almost touch.
 Our row takes us to one of the most spectacular visits of the entire lake.
 Santa Caterina del Sasso is a hermitage and monastery cut into the cliffs above the lake.
 We will climb the stairs to the original Chapel of the Rock and will admire the frescoes of the Chapterhouse, as well as the wonderful views.
 We leave the boats in Reno and return to Arona.
 What shall we do this afternoon?
 Maybe a little wine tasting?
 Stroll the waterfront?
 Anticipated rowing distance – 17 km.

 Rowing from Reno, we will follow the western shore to pass Stresa, considered la grande dame of the lakeside resorts, and renowned for its magnificent villas and a series of grand hotels dating from the 19th century.
 The real highlights of the row however are the charming Isole Borromee, three small islands of villas, formal gardens and a tiny village.
 The Borromeo family were bankers who rose to nobility in the 1450’s.
 Their prestige and wealth is especially obvious on Isola Bella, dominated by a palazzo.
 Isola dei Pescatori was once a fishermen’s village, while Isola Madre is filled to the brim with the lush vegetation of its gardens.
 On the far end of the Golfo Borromeo is Feriolo, where we will leave the boats.
 From there a drive to Pallanza, almost as elegant as Stresa.
 The rich and diverse gardens at Villa Tàranto were developed over decades by a wealthy Scotsman, who planted seeds from around the world.
-We will visit the gardens before continuing along the shore to Cannero Riveria, our home for the next two nights.
+We will visit the gardens before continuing along the shore to Cannero Riveria, our home for the next three nights.
 Anticipated rowing distance – 15 km.

 In the morning we return to Feriolo to continue rowing.
 We will follow the shore all the way to Cannero Riveria.
 This will give us time to observe the multitude of villas and gardens and little beaches and start enjoying views as the hills grade higher and higher into the edge of the Alps.
 Before landing we will circle the nearby islands dominated by a huge castle.
 We will have time to relax in the afternoon, perhaps swimming at the beach or strolling the shore lined with orange, lemon, olive, magnolia, azalea and mimosa trees.
 Off the main road and away from the crowds, this is a seductively quiet Italian paradise.
 Tonight dinner is on your own.
 Anticipated rowing distance – 22 km.